Nick-Henderson/genre-from-lyrics/README.md

 # Can musical genre be predicted from just the lyrics?

 The goal of this project is to find out whether musical genre can be predicted from just the lyrics.
+Given the somewhat nebulous and subjective nature of musical genres, it is possible this is a doomed classification task.
+I will make the strongest model that I can, and along the way I will see what I can learn about the connection between genre and lyrics.

 ### Data Sources

-Bag-of-Words lyrics dataset was attained from http://millionsongdataset.com/musixmatch/
+A Bag-of-Words lyrics dataset was attained from http://millionsongdataset.com/musixmatch/ .
+This dataset contains the counts for the top 5000 words in 200,000+ songs.

 The specific file links are as follows